buildwithgrove/docs/docs/guides/security/bug-bounty.md

 Grove offers a vulnerability disclosure program, colloquially known as a Bug Bounty Program.
 We treat Security as a first-class citizen.
 In addition to our own measures, we are more than happy to accept and reimburse for security suggestions and improvements to our Products.

+# TL;DR
+We have a bug bounty program that pays up to $2,500 in USDC.
+The bounty will be valid for all projects owned by Grove.

 # How It Works
 Current industry standards utilize the Common Vulnerability Scoring System (CVSS) v3.1 to calculate the severity of a software vulnerability across multiple dimensions, including impact, exploitability, remediation, etc. We’ve opted to do the same with our bug bounty program.